-People development remains a focus and work experience for Pacific Towing seafarers continues with Hong Kong Salvage & Towage, with two employees expected to travel to Hong Kong for a month's work in 2017.
-Nine new cadets have been selected for training at the Madang Maritime College and training of the existing cadre of deck and engine officers continues with the college.
+People development remains a focus and work experience for Pacific Towing seafarers continues with Hong Kong Salvage & Towage and, more recently, with the Singapore based China Navigation Company Ltd.

+Pacific Towing is committed to localising key positions currently conducted by foreign crew.
+To this end, nine cadets are attending training at the Madang Maritime College with the intention of replacing all foreign crews starting in 2018.
+Training of the existing cadre of deck and engine officers continues with the college.
 Pacific Towing's divers likewise continue to attend the Professional Diving Academy in Sydney.